treydriskell/jwst_analysis/README.md

 Note that any plot that requires a best fit has the index hard-coded for now.
 If the best fit index were to change from 13845, you need to go in and change those indices by hand when loading the data.

 To run the Peacock test results, you need to download [ndtest](https://github.com/syrte/ndtest) and either run `test_jwst.py` from within ndtest or pip install it as a package.

+Note: data/obs.text is a text file from [UniverseMachine](https://bitbucket.org/pbehroozi/universemachine/src/main/) copied so that the analysis is self-contained; any use of the data should credit the original author and paper.